 Albania is a fast growing country, with tourism as its main driving force.
 Unfortunately, in the past 25 years, rules and planning regulations have never been able to catch up to the rapid transformations.
 How can a new strategy to support the demand of food, energy, materials and resources for a sustainable growth of tourism be defined?

 Such tasks require a rereading of urbanization as a coherent organism, that is, as an urban metabolism: learning to understand urbanization in terms of vital flows of materials such as energy, food, and water.
-Starting from that notion – urbanization as an ecosystem – the rethinking of spatial development is no longer about laying out locations, but rather about connecting and disentangling material flows.
+To assess those flows, various experts and organizations came together to share data, insights and relevant facts.

 Program: Sustainable economic development model for Next Generation Albania, based on urban metabolism as a frame for an open planning approach